qdrant/landing_page/qdrant-landing/content/documentation/examples/data-streaming-kafka-qdrant.md

 ## Playground Application

-As the infrastructure set is completely done, now it's time for us to create simple application and check our setup. the objective of our application is the data is inserted to mongodb and eventually it will get ingested into Qdrant also using Cahnge Data Capture (CDC).
+As the infrastructure set is completely done, now it's time for us to create a simple application and check our setup. the objective of our application is the data is inserted to Mongodb and eventually it will get ingested into Qdrant also using [Change Data Capture (CDC)](https://www.confluent.io/learn/change-data-capture/).

 `requirements.txt`